ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 shipped, unchanged, and will be available via MATE Tweak for those who prefer it.

-**Since 18.04 beta 1 the Netbook layout has been updated**, maximised windows now maximise into the top panel like the Mutiny layout.
+**Netbook layout has been updated** - Since 18.04 beta 1 the maximised windows now maximise into the top panel like the Mutiny layout.
 Brisk Menu replaces the custom-menu and `mate-dock-applet` is used for application pinning and launching.
 When maximising a window this offers some decent space savings.

-**Since 18.04 beta 1 the Mutiny layout has been tweaked** so the launcher icon is the same size of the docked application icons.
+**Mutiny layout has been tweaked** - Since 18.04 beta 1 the launcher icon is the same size of the docked application icons.
 We heard you, we understand.
 It's the little things, right?